al-exe/al-exe.github.io/README.md

 - **Window refreshing:** Information about the uploaded image or labels will not be retained between refresh sessions.
 - **Zooming in/out:** Native zooming is not supported.
 Mac users can still zoom in/out with trackpad gestures.
 It is not advisable to zoom in/out with the browser, as that will cause scaling issues mentioned in previous points.

-## Planned work
+## Future
-These are some issues that may be resolved or supported in the future.
+These are some things that may be supported in the future.
-- **Image scaling:** Keep the proportions of the uploaded image the same as the original.
-It will still be scaled up to fit the image container.
-- **Labelling accuracy:** Tweak the `(x, y)` coordinates of every click so that they are more accurate.
+- **Labelling accuracy:** Allow users to tweak `(x, y)` coordinates offsets for increased accuracy.
-- **Double labelling:** Clicking on a label will currently create a label in the top-left of the image container.
-Check for these kinds of clicks and avoid them.
+- **Native screenshotting:** Allow users to download the labelled image.